PoorBillyPilgrim/kurt-vonnegut-api/README.md

 - `/api/plays`

 ## Filters
-On /api route, filter results using any combination of title, form, genre, and year you can also search multiples of each filter, separated by commas
+On /api route, filter results using any combination of title, form, genre, and year.

+Search multiple filters, separated by commas

+API does not currently support combining multiple filters (sorry!)

 :white_check_mark: `https://kurtvonnegutapi.com/api?year=1952,1969`